 4. Flag any factual claim you cannot verify with confidence.

-- For those 5, take the sentence-level diffs the AI proposed and apply only the ones you agree with.
+5. Apply edits selectively.
+Take the sentence-level diffs and apply only the ones you agree with.
 Reject anything that changes voice, simplifies nuance, or strips examples.
+This is where the human stays in control.

-- After 30 days, re-pull Search Console data for those URLs and check whether impressions or clicks moved.
-Articles that moved are templates for the next batch; articles that didn’t may have a topic problem, not a quality problem.
+8. Measure after 30 days.
+Re-pull Search Console data for those URLs.
+Pages where impressions or clicks moved become templates for the next batch.
+Pages that did not move may have a topic problem, not a quality problem — leave them and write new content instead.

 Common pitfalls

 - Letting the AI do a full rewrite.
-You will lose the parts that made the article uniquely yours, and Google may treat the new version as a different page entirely.
+You lose the parts that made the article uniquely yours, and a wholesale change can read to Google as a different page entirely.

-- Reviewing articles in random order.
-Always sort by impressions or by topic cluster — random review wastes effort.
+- Reviewing in random order.
+Always sort by impressions or topic cluster — random review wastes effort on pages that were never close.

-- Updating dates without actually changing content.
-Faking freshness is detectable and erodes trust.
+- Updating dates without changing content.
+Detectable, and it erodes trust without moving rankings.

 FAQ

-- Will Google notice a refreshed article?: Yes, on the next crawl.
-Significant content changes can trigger re-evaluation; small edits rarely move the needle.
+- Will Google notice a refreshed article?: Yes, on the next crawl, but only if the change is substantive.
+The May 2026 guidance weighs the actual content delta; small edits rarely move the needle and cosmetic date changes can be ignored.

-- How long should an AI-assisted review take per article?: Diagnosis: 2 minutes.
-Decisions and edits: 15-30 minutes.
+- How long should an AI-assisted review take per article?: Diagnosis is about 2 minutes.
+Decisions and edits are 15–30 minutes.
 If you are spending more, you are probably doing a rewrite, not a refresh.

 - Can the AI also rewrite headlines?: It can suggest, but never auto-apply.
 Headlines are where ranking lives — test changes deliberately, ideally one at a time.